What is a lumbar puncture?

 Why might I need a lumbar puncture?

-A lumbar puncture may be done for various reasons.
+A lumbar puncture may be done for many reasons.
 The most common reason is to remove

 a small amount of CSF for testing.
 This can help in the diagnosis of various disorders.